Goodwe have a new all-in-one inverter, battery and backup product...the ESA (08) 9467 9655

 It looks the same, right down to the lights on the front.

-5kWh and 8kWh battery options, mix and match - same as Sigenergy.
+5kWh and 8kWh, and soon, 6kWh and 9kWh battery options, mix and match - same as Sigenergy.

 Parallel-connected, DC-DC converters (optimisers) in each battery - same.